If you’re planning to visit Romania, check our tours on www.uncover-romania-tours.com

-A paradise for nature photographers and speleologists given the many caves that exist close-by, Casa de Piatra is the place to visit for a true encounter of the old mountain villages of Apuseni.
-Plus, if you walk a few km, you’ll reach one of the most isolated hamlets of the area, Patrahaitesti.
+A paradise for nature photographers and speleologists given the many caves that exist close-by, Casa de Piatra is the place to visit for a true discovery of the old mountain villages of Apuseni.
+Plus, if you walk a few kilometers, you’ll reach one of the most isolated hamlets of the area, Patrahaitesti.

 Its isolation influenced its past and even its present, and you’ll soon discover after your arrival that you have no cell coverage.
 All for the best, you’ll have more time to meet the local artisans, to visit its 14th-century church that conserves unique pre-Reformation frescoes and walk or cycle around the village.

 Threatened by modern and unsustainable development, the small villages of Pestera and Magura are the most panoramic gateway to Piatra Craiului Mountains.
-Hurry up and visit them while the herds of cows, goats and sheep still graze freely and while the old wooden huts are still idyllically located everywhere you look.
+Hurry up, and visit them while the herds of cows, goats, and sheep still graze freely and the old wooden huts are still idyllically located everywhere you look.

 Ramet is a mountain commune from Trascaului Mountains.
-Most people come here either to hike to Piatra Craivii or across Rametului Gorges or to visit the monastery of Ramet, one of the oldest in Transylvania.
+Most people come here either to hike to Piatra Craivii, across Rametului Gorges, or to visit the monastery of Ramet, one of the oldest in Transylvania.

-A place of almost unreal beauty, of almost complete and sad tranquility, after the villages lost most of their inhabitants.
-Only a few families live in Cheia and Bradesti, and less than 600 people in the overall 13 villages of the commune.
+A place of an almost unreal beauty, of almost complete and sad tranquility, after the villages lost most of their inhabitants.
+Only a few families live in Cheia and Bradesti and less than 600 people in the 13 villages of the commune.

-This village with white houses from the foothills of Piatra Secuiului cliff, Rimetea was able to conserve its distinct identity, making it one of the most beautiful in Romania.
+Rimetea, the village with white houses from the foothills of Piatra Secuiului cliff, was able to conserve its distinct identity, making it one of the most beautiful in Romania.
 A mining center for hundreds of years, Rimetea enjoys a panoramic location, in one of the valleys of Trascaului Mountains.

-Rosia Montana is at the heart of the biggest environmental campaign from Romania of the last generation.
-An ancient mining site since the time of the Romans, it is threatened by destruction after plans for a cyanuric-based exploitation of its underground resources was approved years ago, in the mists of a major corruption scandal.
+Rosia Montana is at the heart of the biggest environmental campaign from Romania.
+An ancient mining site since the time of the Romans, it is threatened by destruction after plans for cyanuric-based exploitation of its underground resources were approved years ago, in the mists of a major corruption scandal.

 Mining galleries, Rosia Montana

-The legal status of the exploitation plans has been attacked in Court, and, at least for now, there is no green light for the exploitation of its mining resources.
-Several local projects for saving the patrimony of the village, 50 historical monuments and beautiful nature surroundings, have been launched in the past years.
+The legal status of these plans has been attacked in Court, and, at least for now, there is no green light for the exploitation of its mining resources.
+Several local projects for saving the patrimony of the village, 50 historical monuments, and beautiful natural surroundings, have been launched in the past years.

 The best-known of all the Saxon villages of Transylvania, Viscri is the absolute star when it comes to heritage conservation, starting with its fortified church, listed as a UNESCO World Heritage Site.
 The best representation of how a typical Saxon village looked like before asphalt and modern construction materials replaced the authentic ones, Viscri is top of our list for places to see in Romania.